shaik-shareena/Chat-with-PDF-Using-RAG-Pipeline/README.md

 The goal is to implement a Retrieval-Augmented Generation (RAG) pipeline that allows users to interact with structured data in  PDF files.
-The system should extract, chunk, embed, and store the data for eFicient retrieval.
+The system should extract, chunk, embed, and store the data for efficient retrieval.
 It will answer user queries and perform comparisons accurately, leveraging the selected LLM model for generating responses.

 **Functional Requirements**